-Ethos is the property that determines our moral conduct.

 37. Even though, we can debate the argument, as a philosopher or a psychologist, the relation, between moral conduct and action is correlative to the belief.

-38. Reaction responds to the actuated thoughts of behaviour.
+38. Reaction responds to the actuated thoughts of behaviour and its reciprocal balance that ensues, from that reactionary response.

-39. If behaviour is controlled by thought, then action causes reaction.
+39. If behaviour is essentially controlled by the mechanism of thought, then action causes definitely reaction in return.

 40. The simplest unstable thought could provoke a reactionary response, whilst the inconsequential action of conduct could facilely disrupt the pattern of thought.